-Any observed or suspected security incidents or security concerns should be reported to the Headteacher, Trust COO or DPO immediately in line with the GDPR Data Breach Process.
+Any observed or suspected security incidents or security concerns should be reported to the Headteacher, Trust Head of Service or DPO immediately in line with the GDPR Data Breach Process.

 Third parties will not be able to sub-contract Data Processing without the explicit written permission of the Trust.